sensu/sensu-docs/content/sensu-go/5.14/api/federation.md

 ## The `/replicators` API endpoint

-**LICENSED TIER**: Unlock the replicators API in Sensu Go with a Sensu license.
+**LICENSED TIER**: Unlock the federation API in Sensu Go with a Sensu license.
 To activate your license, see the [getting started guide][1].

-_**NOTE**: The federation API is only accessible by users with a cluster role permitting access to replication resources._
+_**NOTE**: The federation API is only accessible for users who have a cluster role that permits access to replication resources._

 ### `/replicators` (GET)

-The `/replicators` (GET) endpoint returns a list of replicators.
+The `/replicators` API endpoint provides HTTP GET access to a list of replicators.

 #### EXAMPLE {#replicator-get-example}

-The following example demonstrates a request to the `/replicator` API, resulting in a list of replicators.
+The following example demonstrates a request to the `/replicators` API, resulting in a list of replicators.

 {{< highlight shell >}}
 curl http://127.0.0.1:8080/api/federation/v1/replicators -H "Authorization: Bearer $SENSU_TOKEN"